TristanEDU/note-book/docs/Timeline/2025/May/W3_11-17/Saturday.md

 - 07:55 - started weed whacking yard
 - 10:15 - got back from getting first load of soil from my parents
 - 11:30 - went for more compost front parents
 - 12:50 - started unloading compost from truck
+- 14:30 - finished emptying the second load of compost and cleaning out the bed of the truck

 ## 📎 Linked Notes
 - [Link](../some/note.md)